joeylaya/script-editor/README.md

 # Wedding Ceremony Script Editor - Coding Sample

 ## Description
-This is a small excerpt of full-stack web application with custom components designed to be a ceremony script builder and editor.
+This is a small and simplified excerpt of a full-stack web application designed to be a ceremony script builder and editor.

 This features a WYSIWYG script editor that renders a script with merge fields **(decorated in bold)**.
 In reality, this retrieves the ceremony information from the current user's workspace and merges it with sample templates and their custom ceremony script on request.